roussePaul/quadcoptersSML/README.md

 You should only have one mavros installation in your ROS path, i.e. you should not have mavros installed in another workspace or from the Ubuntu repositories (the mavros version that is currently available there is too old).

-To make sure that you mavros can access your USB port, you might need to add your user to the group `dialout` by executing `sudo usermod -a -G dialout $USER`.
+To make sure that mavros can access your USB port, you might need to add your user to the group `dialout` by executing `sudo usermod -a -G dialout $USER`.
 (You might need to log out out and log in againt for this to take effect.)
 Futhermore you need to install the control toolbox using `sudo apt-get install ros-indigo-control-toolbox` to use mavros.